matthewbill/matthewbill/README.md

 - 💞️ I’m looking to collaborate on open-source projects.
 - 📖 I enjoy writing articles on [Medium](https://medium.com/@matthewdbill) ([Subscribe](https://matthewdbill.medium.com/subscribe)) and [Dev.to](https://dev.to/matthewbill), as well as speaking at events.
 - 🎲 My hobbies include:
-  - Full stack web development (hobby projects)
+  - Full-stack web development (hobby projects).
   - Tinkering with my [Homelab](HOMELAB.md).
   - Prompt engineering and gen AI.
   - Playing tabletop roleplaying games.
 Fun Fact: I have been running D&D games for nearly 20 years now!
+  - Terraforming my garden.
   - And learning all about finance, stocks, and crypto.

 ## 🛠️ Preferred Stack